jdc-cunningham/pinebook-pro-musings/make-debian-img.md

 ohhh man... it's possible this won't finish before I have to go to sleep

 not sure if I should have increased the core count or if it's the emulation

+11:19 PM

+damn if it goes to sleep (display) it stops working completely ugh...